 Trello is a web-based application inspired by the Kanban system, and it smoothly accommodates Agile principles.
 It’s easy to use and offers a visual approach to project management.
 Teams can use Trello’s board, lists, and cards to create visual representations of their tasks.
 The tasks are moved through predetermined stages to track progress and spot bottlenecks.
-At the most basic, you can label the stages as ‘To Do’, ‘Doing’, and ‘Done’.
+At the most basic, you can label the stages ‘To Do’, ‘Doing’, and ‘Done’.
 Trello’s capabilities can also be expanded with numerous Power-Ups like Bridge24 for Trello for advanced reporting and exporting capabilities that improve agile development processes.

 Agile Concept Application